carmencchow/cyclistic_casestudy/README.md

 <h2> Final Thoughts</h2>

 Collecting a wider spread of demographic data would help Cyclistic better understand their customer base, especially the casual riders that they aim to convert.
-Key demographic and occupational data could inform future marketing campaigns in targed ways, such as:
+In the future, Cyclistic could strive to collect a wider range of key demographic and occupational data that could inform future marketing strategies in different ways, such as:

   * Offering a reduced fair program for youth, low-income users, and seniors.